-Who or what inspired you to take up composing and make it your career?
+Who or what inspired you to take up composing, and make it your career?

 What have been the greatest challenges of your career so far?

-Which recordings are you most proud of?
+Which works are you most proud of?

 Do you have a favourite concert venue?

-Who are your favourite musicians?
+Who are your favourite musicians/composers?

 What is your most memorable concert experience (as performer and/or as composer)?

 What are you working on at the moment?